 In my time with the Canadian Council of Churches of late I heard the phrase banded about: “our current ecumenical winter.”
 I believe they were mourning the hey-days in the 1970s when mainline enthusiasm and attendance was still high and there was a budget for and interest in ecumenism.
 We were told a course on ecumenism at St. Michael’s College had to be cancelled because no students signed up for it (2018 or so).
 Seminaries don’t seem too interested in the topic—someone said, “Maybe they are too busy trying to hold their own constituencies together?”
 This suggests ecumenism best in times of increasing church participation.
 Yet one would think now would be a time when we need each other most.
 When facing a common challenge like declension, petty rivalries could fade and we seek common cause in re-vitalizing the faith.

 Someone suggested most church colleges at University of Toronto don’t teach their own theology in dogmatic fashion anymore—and they don’t teach only their own tradition.
 So whether it’s a course in ethics, Old Testament, systematic theology or counselling, the professor will draw from ecumenical sources, while highlighting his/her own tradition.
-From this angle, the ecumenical movement could be said to be such a success that its become part of the fabric of most theological education.
+From this angle, the ecumenical movement could be said to be such a success that it has become part of the fabric of most theological education.
 Now we are free to dialogue all the time, and perhaps, to consume various traditions as we like, picking and choosing.
 But again, that consumer model can dissipate one’s passion, I think, and weaken ties.
-So its a mixed blessing.
+So it is a mixed blessing.